 There have been better years for stargazing because the moon will play a large (and unfortunate) part in most of the major meteor showers on Hawaii.
 Even for those it is still possible to find a few moonless hours to see shooting stars, but the easiest to watch are the following showers: The Quandrantids and the Geminids.

-2014 comes with a stargazing bonus: on April 14th 2014 there will be a total lunar eclipse visible from the Islands.
-You can find more about this eclipse, as well as meteor showers and other stargazing events in our 2014 Hawaii astronomy Calendar
+2014 comes with another stargazing bonus: Two lunar eclipses.
+On April 14th and October 8th 2014 there will be two total lunar eclipses visible from all Hawaiian Islands.
+You can find more about these eclipses, as well as meteor showers and other stargazing events in our 2014 Hawaii astronomy Calendar

 Have a look at the astronomy section of our Hawaii Blog for updates, trivia and details for the next meteor shower.